Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Introduction

-\textbf{Summary of findings.} We found privacy policies for 2,069 banks, 45.3\% of which provided multiple privacy policies, most commonly a GLBA notice in combination with a general or mobile privacy policy.
-The combined privacy policy content for each bank requires a median reading level equivalent to college education, with larger banks providing lengthier and more difficult-to-read text.
-We found concerning inconsistencies: 55.2\% of banks with multiple privacy policies indicated in their GBLA notice that they would not share data with third parties for marketing purposes, yet disclosed such sharing in their other policies.
-Interestingly, in fewer cases, we found the opposite: sharing was indicated in the GLBA notice while the bank indicated in other disclosures (often CCPA) not to sell/share data.
-Many banks that disclosed data-sharing practices did not offer corresponding required opt-outs.
+\textbf{Summary of findings.} We found privacy policies for 2,069 banks, 44.2\% of which provided multiple privacy policies, most commonly a GLBA notice in combination with a general or mobile privacy policy.
+The combined privacy policy content for each bank requires a median reading level equivalent to a college education, with larger banks providing lengthier and more difficult-to-read text.
+We identified two distinct types of inconsistency across a bank's privacy disclosures.
+Concerningly, many banks appear more privacy protective in the GLBA notice than in other disclosures: 53.8\% of banks with multiple privacy policies indicated in their GLBA notice that they would not share data with third parties for marketing purposes, yet disclosed such sharing in their other policies.
+The opposite inconsistency type was less concerning, though still notable: 36.8\% of banks with multiple privacy policies indicated sharing in the GLBA notice, while in CCPA-related disclosures they stated that they do not sell/share data, possibly reflecting CCPA's stricter limits on data sharing.
+Many banks that disclosed data-sharing practices did not offer the required opt-outs, and most banks had third-party marketing cookies on their websites without disclosing them or offering opt-out controls.

-The multiplicity of policies and identified inconsistencies shows that for many banks, the GLBA notice no longer provides a full representation of their third-party sharing practices.
-Consumers now must navigate multiple privacy documents, with the documents' varying scopes in mind, to learn about and manage their data and understand their privacy choices.
+The multiplicity of policies and identified inconsistencies shows that for many banks the short-form GLBA notice no longer provides a full representation of their third-party sharing practices.
+Consumers must now navigate multiple privacy documents, with the documents' varying scopes in mind, to learn about and manage their data and understand their privacy choices.
 Our findings highlight that the narrowly-scoped GLBA notice may mislead consumers, and that the layering of different disclosure requirements can undermine the transparency goals of the very laws that require them.
-We discuss opportunities for regulatory reform that could reduce duplication, resolve inconsistencies across notices, and ultimately make privacy information more accessible and actionable for consumers.
+We discuss concrete opportunities for regulatory reform that could reduce duplication, resolve inconsistencies across notices, and ultimately make privacy information more accessible and actionable for consumers.